two2er/two2er.github.io/_posts/2019-09-09-word-vectors.md

 We can see that the word vector of "queen" is at the top of the result list!
 This is an interesting property of word2vec, proving its powerful ability to capture word similarity.
 Due to its impressive performance, word2vec has become one of the most popular word embedding methods.

+However, is that necessary iteration-based methods outperform count-based methods, since they have so many advantages?
+The answer might be no. Actually, word2vec is window-based, which poorly utilizes the statistics of the whole corpus but focuses on local contexts.
+The GloVe model tried to combine the advantages of both traditional and iterative methods, but in the paper of Omer Levy, the author pointed out that by effectively tuning hyperparameters, the performance of these models would be largely comparable.
+This means that there is still no mature method, which could outperform all other methods.

 ## Reference

 - *Neural Network Methods for Natural Language Processing*.
 Yoav Goldberg.
 - *Distributed Representations of Words and Phrases and their Compositionality*.
 Tomas Mikolov, Ilya Sutskever, Kai Chen, Greg Corrado, and Jeffrey Dean.
+- *GloVe: Global Vectors for Word Representation*.
+Jeffrey Pennington, Richard Socher, Christopher D. Manning.
+- *Improving Distributional Similarity with Lessons Learned from Word  Embeddings*.
+Omer Levy, Yoav Goldberg, Ido Dagan
 - [CS224n](https://web.stanford.edu/class/cs224n/ )
 - [Dive into Deep Learning](<https://www.d2l.ai/>)